 Julio Cesar Chavez Jr. was beaten soundly by Canelo Alvarez in 2017.
-A fight witnessed by WBN from a lofty position at the top of the T-Mobile Arena.
+WBN witnessed a fight from a lofty position at the top of the T-Mobile Arena.

 The fight was so one-sided you could almost write your scorecard before the first bell of the next round.